aamirshehzad111/jenkins-git/README.md

 # jenkins-git

-this repo is directly attach with jenkins
+this repo is directly attach with jenkins using token